PattyHarris/FullStackWebDevelopment/Javascript/Readme-JS.md

 3. Make sure the fields have data, e.g. !numField1.value

-4. You need to explicity convert the text fields to a number - we used parseFloat in case a float is entered.
+4. You need to explicitly convert the text fields to a number - we used parseFloat in case a float is entered.
 There are other parsing functions - e.g. parseInt.

 5. NOTE: every time you submit a page, is does a refresh, meaning that if we just tried to put the result in the text field, it will get overwritten.
 To prevent this, pass a variable to the "function()" which you can call anything, but it's basically "the event".